Roberto Villaseca, Academic Director

 Dr. Larraín is a civil engineering professor at the University of Chile.
 He earned his master’s degree in industrial engineering with a minor in economics from the University of Chile and received his PhD in political economy from the Social Science Institute in Moscow.
 He has worked as the external research coordinator for the United Nations Research Institute for Social Development, Geneva, since 2003 and is currently the vice president of the Centro de Estudios Nacionales de Desarrollo Alternativo (CENDA), Santiago.
 He has been a consultant for the United Nations Development Programme since 1999.

-His publications include: "Derrumbe de un Mito.
+His publications include "Derrumbe de un Mito.
 Chile Reforma sus Sistemas Privatizados de Educación y Pensiones" CENDA, 2007.

 Pablo Cottet, PhD

 Dr. Cottet is the director of the School of Sociology at the Universidad ARCIS.
 He earned his PhD at the Universidad de Chile, specializing in aesthetics and art theory.
 He has lectured extensively at public institutions and has made presentations at the Museum of Contemporary Art and various universities.
-Dr. Cottet has also conducted various research and intervention projects, as well as consulted for government agencies.
+Dr. Cottet has also conducted various research and intervention projects and has consulted for government agencies.
 He has extensive experience as a teacher at undergraduate and graduate universities in Chile, such as Universidad Diego Portales, Academia de Humanismo Cristiano, and Universidad ARCIS.
 In addition to publishing several papers in books and magazines, Dr. Cottet led the international seminar "Current debates on social research methodology" for the doctoral program in social psychology at the Autonomous University of Barcelona.

 Liliana Pascual, PhD

 Dr. Pascual received her doctorate in educational sciences and her master’s degree in sociology from the Department of Philosophy and Letters at the University of Buenos Aires.
 She also has a master’s degree in English language teaching from the Cambridge Institute of English Culture.
-Currently she is the quality manager for Argentina’s Ministry of Education.
+Currently, she is the quality manager for Argentina’s Ministry of Education.

 Nora Gluz, MA